ualib/agda-algebras/appendix_lean_basics.rst

 Implicit arguments
 ------------------

 Lean's support of implicit arguments and type-inference is quite powerful and extremely helpful.
-The section (**Todo**: insert reference) explains this topic in detail.
-The present section merely collects a few of the finer points and technicalities related to this topic that come up in `lean-ualib`_.
+The `TPL`_ sections on `Implicit Arguments`_ and `More on Implicit Arguments`_ explain this topic in detail.
+In the present section we merely collect a few fine points and technicalities that come up in `lean-ualib`_.

 By default, Lean inserts, and eagerly tries to infer the type of, the implicit argument.
 For example,